What are the benefits of employee recognition?

 Weekly10 encourages users to take full advantage of the benefits of employee recognition.
 Firstly, recognition-based questions are part of our check-in system.
 In these questions, users can tag specific colleagues using @mentions.

 The best part is, employee profiles keep a running total of their number of mentions.
-That way, your people always know at a glance if someone has thanked them or recognised their efforts in an update.
+That way, your people always know at a glance when someone has thanked them or recognised their efforts in an update.
 Being able to highlight each other’s positive performance has consistently been one of our most popular features with users.

-Three benefits of workplace recognition
+Three benefits of employee recognition

 Now you know the benefits of employee recognition.
 Here are three ways you can use employee recognition to build more engaged teams.